skotchvail/Love-Potion-Camp/ImportingSketches.md

 This will create a new file.
 Name the new file the same as the class name of your new sketch.

+Alternatively, you can close Processing, drag all of the files into the same directory as our app, put the data files into data, and then reopen Processing.
+It will have then added the new files to Processing.

 2) Paste the existing sketch into this file.
 If you have data files, copy them into the TranceporterIIProcessing/data folder, make sure that your filenames don't already exist, or you will